ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Clarify purpose of including manufacturer manifest signatures
 - Refer to RFC 9334 instead of RATS.Arch and make ref normative
 - Require "oemid" claim for "oemboot" claim and debug state of permanently disabled.
+- Improve min and max size of JSON UTF-8 nonce
 - Clarify what happens to OEM ID when companies merge
 - "OEMID" -> "OEM ID"